natdarke/base-config/README.md

 Microservices can be achieved using Docker Compose, "a tool for defining and running multi-container Docker applications"

+##### docker-compose.yml file

-Docker Compose lets you use a config file to issue a series of Docker commands, instead of repeatedly using the command line.
+To use Docker Compose you need to create a .yml config file.
+It uses the information you create in the file to issue a series of Docker commands.

+You could do all this on the command line, using Docker commands.
+Docker Compose makes it easier to do complex tasks and to read, edit and repeat them.
+You might call it a "task runner" for Docker.

+The default name for a .yml file is docker-compose.yml

+##### Basic Commands

 * To start

     ```
+    cd /path/to/docker-compose.yml

     docker-compose up
     ```
     * This does multiple docker build, run and network commands based on the docker-compose.yml file